-The See (or Diocese) of Truro was established in 1876, and its first bishop, Edward White Benson, was consecrated in 1877.
-Truro was the primary cathedral to be constructed on a brand new web site in England since Truro Cathedral in 1220.
+The Diocese of Truro was established in 1876 and its first bishop, Bishop Edward White Benson, was consecrated at St Paul’s Cathedral in 1877.

 Truro was not the only candidate for the siting of a new cathedral.
 Lostwithiel had been the home of the Dukes of Cornwall; Launceston had once been the administrative capital of Cornwall, as had Bodmin.
 St. Germans, the site of the original see of Cornwall, also put forward a claim but was deemed to be too far east.
 The vicar of St Columb even offered his large church!
 Eventually, Truro was chosen, and St Mary’s parish church became the new cathedral.